James Douglas-Hamilton, Baron Selkirk of Douglas: Early life

-Lord James Douglas-Hamilton was born to the 14th Duke of Hamilton and the former Lady Elizabeth Percy.
-He was educated at Eton and Balliol College, Oxford where he was president of the Oxford Union, and thereafter at the University of Edinburgh.
+James Alexander Douglas-Hamilton was born at Dungavel House on 31 July 1942, to the 14th Duke of Hamilton and the former Lady Elizabeth Percy.
+He was educated at Eton and Balliol College, Oxford, where he was president of the Oxford Union, and thereafter at the University of Edinburgh, earning a Bachelor of Laws degree.

 Political career

-He served as an advocate and an interim Procurator Fiscal Depute from 1968 to 1972.
+Douglas-Hamilton served as an advocate and an interim Procurator Fiscal Depute from 1968 to 1972.
 From 1972 to 1974, he was a councillor on Edinburgh District Council, and after unsuccessfully contesting Hamilton in February 1974, from October 1974 to 1997 he was Member of Parliament for Edinburgh West.
-During this time he served in the Scottish Office.
+During this time, he served in the Scottish Office.
 He was briefly Falkland Pursuivant in the Court of the Lord Lyon in July 1973.

 In the years between 1987 and 1995 he served as Parliamentary Under-Secretary of State for Scotland, and thereafter as Minister of State between 1995 and 1997.
 He had previously been a Lord Commissioner of the Treasury between 1979 and 1981.
 He was appointed a Privy Counsellor and Queen's Counsel in 1996.

-It was announced on 12 December 2011 that he would serve as Lord High Commissioner to the General Assembly of the Church of Scotland, who is the Sovereign's personal representative to the Annual General Assembly of the Church of Scotland, in 2012.
+It was announced on 12 December 2011 that he would serve as Lord High Commissioner to the General Assembly of the Church of Scotland (as well as to the Free Church of Scotland), who is the Sovereign's personal representative to the Annual General Assembly of the Church of Scotland, in 2012.
+He also served the same role at the 2013 General Assembly of the Church of Scotland and Free Church of Scotland.

 Peerage

 In 1994 on the death of George Nigel Douglas-Hamilton, 10th Earl of Selkirk, Selkirk inherited the earldom, although the succession was disputed, as Alasdair Douglas-Hamilton, a nephew of the 10th Earl, claimed it, ultimately without success.
 Due to the terms of the Peerage Act 1963, Selkirk was considered to be unable to vote in the House of Commons until he had disclaimed the title, even though the succession to it had not been decided.
 As the Conservative government of the day had a small majority, he felt obliged to disclaim immediately.

-After losing his seat in the 1997 general election, he was elevated to the House of Lords as a life peer, being created Baron Selkirk of Douglas, of Cramond in the City of Edinburgh.
+After losing his seat in the 1997 general election, he was elevated to the House of Lords as a life peer, being created Baron Selkirk of Douglas, of Cramond in the City of Edinburgh council area.
+Lord Selkirk retired from the House of Lords on 27 July 2023.

 Scottish Parliament

 From 1999 to 2007 he was a member of the Scottish Parliament and was deputy Convener of its Education Committee.
 In November 2005, Lord Selkirk of Douglas announced his intention to retire at the end of the 2003–2007 session of the Scottish Parliament.
-He continues to sit in the House of Lords, taking a particular interest in British legislation as it affects Scotland.
+He continued to sit in the House of Lords, taking a particular interest in British legislation as it affects Scotland.